Bibliography, Books About Books, Bookselling, Letterpress Printing

 Society Of Private Printers: An Infant's Library.
 Society of Private Printers (Private Libraries Association).
 [Pinner]: 1980.
 First edition.
 31 pamphlets.
 4 1/2 x 2 1/2 inches.
 Preserved in a mahogany box with a sliding front and the engraving by Pam Reuter on the front.
 Limited to 70 sets.
 Fine copy. $750.00

 This is an exchange organized by the Private Libraries Association, comprising 30 booklets printed between 1975 and 1980 by various private press printers, chiefly in England and the U.S. An introductory booklet is included.
-The presses include Cherub Press, Keepsake Press, Perdix Press, Pump Press, Peter Stockham, and Typographeum.
+Among the presses were: Cherub, Keepsake, Perdix, Pump, Peter Stockham, and Typographeum.

 Sutton, James and Alan Bartram: Typefaces for Books.
 New Amsterdam Books (by arrangement with The British Library).
 New York: 1990.
 First U.S. edition.
 4to.
 Cloth.
 288 pp. Index.
 Fine copy in dj. $38.00